jmvanel/semantic_forms/doc/en/install.md

 ## Prerequisites
 - Java JRE 8 (check with `java -version`)

-## Obtaining the zipped application
+## Obtaining the zipped distribution
-The zipped application is available as a [github release](https://github.com/jmvanel/semantic_forms/releases).
+The zipped distribution is available as a [github release](https://github.com/jmvanel/semantic_forms/releases).

-## Runnning the zipped application
+## Runnning the zipped distribution
 Download this zip on the server, unzip and type (on Linux or Mac):
 ```shell
 VERSION=2.4